Ivory Coast's Ouattara says he won't run for re-election

-YAMOUSSOUKRO (Reuters) - Ivory Coast President Alassane Ouattara said on Thursday he would not stand for re-election in October, ending speculation about his political future ahead of a highly-anticipated vote.
+YAMOUSSOUKRO (Reuters) - Ivory Coast President Alassane Ouattara said on Thursday he would not stand for re-election in October, ending speculation about his political future ahead of a vote seen as a crucial test of stability.

 Ouattara had previously said he would run if two of his longtime political rivals were candidates, defying opponents who say the constitution does not give him the right to seek a third term.

-But he declared in a speech before lawmakers that he would hand over power to a new generation after 10 years in office.
+But he declared in a speech before lawmakers that he would step down after 10 years in office.

 “I have decided not to be candidate in the Oct.
 31 presidential election and to transfer power to a new generation,” Ouattara said, prompting applause, cheers and gasps from audience members in the capital Yamoussoukro.